 Is it true that you found your present job through the WCS Job Board?

-The job board is incredibly helpful in finding a position that aligns with your passion for sustainability and green goals.
-I also, attend the events and meet like minded women in my field!
-I’ve met countless inspiring women who I’ve learned from and have motivated me in various ways.
-And I am part of the 2019 WCS Mentorship program, I have the goal of giving back to the program as much as it has offered me, I invest time in the WCS community!
+The job board was an incredibly useful tool that helped me find a position that aligned with my passion for sustainability.
+The job board, however, is not the only awesome thing about WCS.
+For instance, the events thrown by WCS are great places to meet like-minded women in the field.
+Personally, I’ve met countless inspiring women who I’ve learned from and have motivated me in various ways.
+Also, I am part of the 2019 WCS Mentorship program and have the goal of giving back to the program as much as it has offered me.

 Why did you join WCS?